memfault/interrupt/_drafts/ota-delta-updates.md

 ```

 The resulting `patch.bin` is 1252 bytes, down from 7908 bytes for the full app
 image.
-This is only a ~6x reduction in size, but in practice you will see much
+This is only a ~6x reduction in size but, in practice, you will see much
-better result on larger and more complex applications.
+better results on larger and more complex applications.

 Since we're not concerned with downloading the image from the cloud for the sake
 of this blog post, we just hardcode the patch.bin inside of our Loader image